-Emergency Communication Systems
+Communication Systems

-Landline, mobile phone and internet will be the primary means of communication in an emergency in the Canterbury CDEM region.
-Group members also maintain a VHF radio network and have a BGAN (broadband global area network) satellite communication system.
-There are various other satellite phone systems used by some Canterbury CDEM Group members and partner agencies.
+Mobile phone and internet will be the primary means of communication in an emergency.
+Group members also maintain a digital VHF radio network and have satellite communications capability for voice and data.

-Canterbury CDEM Group members and partner agencies will maintain current contact lists to aid in communication with each other during an emergency.
+Group members and partner agencies will maintain current contact lists to aid in communication with each other during an emergency.

-6.10 ECC/EOC Staff Roles and Responsibilities
+6.11 ECC/EOC Staff Roles and Responsibilities

-6.10.1Controllers
+6.11.1 Controllers